todmg/backend/README.md

 npm i

+# Depending on if you want to run it in prod or dev mode
+# use
+npm run prod
-# Run it
+# or
-npm run dev # run this first to check if everything works as intended
+npm run dev

-npm run prod # make the code use production variables
 ```

+## ⚙ Domain Setup

+👑 generally runs on it's own subdomain i.e. `crown.todmg.club` and was not tested to be ran like `todmg.club/crown`, it may be possible to mount it like that but there's no guaranties from us that it will work.